trelau/AFEM/docs/source/smesh.rst

 "shape to mesh."
 Selecting the shape to mesh is an important step as this main shape will be used to derive and access information if sub-meshes or local meshing controls are applied later in the process.
-In practice, the main shape to mesh will typically be a single ``Compound`` that contains all the shapes of the current model.
+In practice, the main shape to mesh will typically be a single :class:`.Compound` that contains all the shapes of the current model.
 An error will result if a sub-mesh or local mesh control is applied to a sub-shape that is not a member of the original main shape.